apache/nuttx/configs/README.txt

 		  thread.
 Default: CONFIG_IDLETHREAD_STACKSIZE.
 		CONFIG_SIG_SIGWORK - The signal number that will be used to wake-up the worker thread.
 Default: 4

+	Kernel build options:
+		CONFIG_NUTTX_KERNEL - Builds NuttX as a separately compiled kernel.
+		CONFIG_SYS_RESERVED - Reserved system call values for use by architecture-specific logic.

     OS setup related to on-demand paging: